Algorand SDK in Python

 Visit the Algorand dispenser and enter the account address to fund your account.

-Next, in params.py, either update the tokens and addresses, or provide a path to the data directory.
+Next, in tokens.py, either update the tokens and addresses, or provide a path to the data directory.
+Alternatively,

 You're now ready to run example.py!